 A stakeholder consultation committee will be established.
 The committee will be comprised of representatives from the local authorities, Korhogo University and ARK NGO.
-The objective of the consultation committee is to ensure information is provided to stakeholders and to serve as a platform for contributing inputs to the project.
+The objective of the consultation committee is to ensure information is provided to stakeholders and to serve as a platform for contributing inputs to the project during project Phase I and Phase II.
 The consultation committee may require and receive information, and may also provide guidance.
 However, it has no authority over the project.
 Its recommendations are submitted to the Project Management Committee.